erikvorhes/dotcom/src/content/notes/cosmic-rays/index.md

   - subatomic particles
 ---

 One of my favorite things about Abram & Zora's school is that students are encouraged to develop Personal Learning Projects.
 This year Abram was interested in cosmic rays, partly inspired by our listening to the "[Bit Flip](https://radiolab.org/podcast/bit-flip)" episode of <cite>Radiolab</cite>.
-So we built used a bunch of household materials to build a cloud chamber, acquired some dry ice, found the darkest room in the house, and set to recording.
+So we used a bunch of household materials to build a cloud chamber, acquired some dry ice, found the darkest room in the house, and set to recording.
 The following video is the part that's easy to share.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/LFq3Crbh6bI?si=PU8Y8Ott0EbvrWqs" title="Cosmic Rays (YouTube video player)" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>